 Don’t expect too much local help if you need specialized services.
 Smaller towns often have no (equipped) ambulances and the local health clinics often only deal with GP level stuff or have no actual doctors available.

 Police services in smaller towns are usually available on or near the main square.
+But if they can or will help you is always the question.

 Navigation and maps